Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 from the standard library provides for an easy way to wrap any callback into a Kotlin suspending function.
-For example, `File.aRead()` function from [asynchronous computations](#asynchronous-computations) use case can be implemented as suspending function on top of Java NIO [`AsynchronousFileChannel`](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/AsynchronousFileChannel.html) and its [`CompletionHandler`](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/CompletionHandler.html)
+For example, `File.aRead()` function from [asynchronous computations](#asynchronous-computations) use case can be implemented as a suspending function on top of Java NIO [`AsynchronousFileChannel`](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/AsynchronousFileChannel.html) and its [`CompletionHandler`](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/CompletionHandler.html)